SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Note: Normally, this method is called by the constructor method of the mode.
 Therefore it is almost always unnecessary to call *registerMode* for the plugin directly.
 But, since all side effects of *registerMode* are idempotent, you can call it for your peace of mind as often as you like.

 #### *registerAction(action :: ControllerAction)*
 Registers the given action in the plugin.
-In deviation from all other *register...* methods, *registerAction* is not called automatically by the constructor of [ControllerAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controlleraction-simulator-controllerahk), since actions might be defined for plugins or for modes.
+In deviation from all other *register...* methods, *registerAction* is not called automatically by the constructor of [ControllerAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#controlleraction-simulator-controllerahk), since actions may be defined both for plugins or for modes.
+Therefore you need to register a new action for the right owner object.

 #### *isActive()*
-Returns *true*, if the plugin is considered active.
+Returns *true*, if the plugin is to be considered active.
 The default implementation is based on the [Active](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#active) property of the base class and therefore adheres to the configuration.

 #### *activate()*
 This method is called by the controller, when the plugin needs to be activated.
 Normally, an active plugin gets activated in the moment, when it is registered in the controller.
 The default implementation connects all plugin actions to their respective functions.